matteo-rizzo/reentrancy-detection-benchmarks/README.md

-# Reentrancy Detection Benchmarks for Solidity Smart Contracts
+# Manually Verified Reentrancy Datasets for Smart Contracts

 This repository provides two meticulously curated and **manually verified** benchmark datasets for reentrancy vulnerability research in Solidity smart contracts.
 Our goal is to offer high-quality resources that address the limitations of noisy, automatically-labeled datasets commonly used in prior work.
 All contracts in the final benchmarks are labeled according to a **clearly defined reentrancy taxonomy** detailed in our accompanying paper.